 8. Student Achievement

-Every student attending Virtual High School is considered to be unique.
-Each student must have opportunities to achieve success according to his or her own interests, abilities and goals.
-The VHS assessment and evaluation policy is based on seven fundamental principles, the first of which tells us that assessment, evaluation, and reporting practices and procedures must be fair, transparent and equitable for all students.
-Students and parents need to know that evaluations are evidence of student learning and that there is consistency in the way grades are assigned across all Ontario schools.
+Every student attending Virtual High School is unique.
+Each student must have opportunities to achieve success according to their own interests, abilities, and goals.
+The Virtual High School assessment and evaluation policy is based on seven fundamental principles, the first of which tells us that assessment, evaluation, and reporting practices and procedures must be fair, transparent, and equitable for all students.
+Students and parents/guardians need to know that evaluations are evidence of student learning and that there is consistency in the way grades are assigned across all Ontario schools.

 - Fair for all students,

 - Support all students, including students with an Individual Education Plan (IEP),